ttran9/rails-weather-forecast/README.md

 # Usage via Heroku:
     - For easier testing, I will run the seeds file while on Heroku to make a test account available.
         - There will be two test accounts
-            1. The user@example.com will have a search made so that it is possible to observe viewing previous forecasts.
+            1. The user@example.com will have two searches made so that it is possible to observe viewing previous forecasts.
             2. The guest@example.com will not have any searches made so it is possible to view the output when no searches have been made.
     - Normally I would not run the seeds file, but I will do so as this is a prototype application and this is is done for convenience.